Mitigating the barren plateau problem in linear optics: Bosonic and fermionic linear optics

 where $\operatorname{per}$ is the permanent, $\det$ is the determinant, and $u[\mathbf{m}|\mathbf{n}]$ is the matrix $u$ with the $i$th row index repeated $m_i$ times and the $j$th column index repeated $n_j$ times~\cite{10.1145/1993636.1993682,scheel2004permanents}.
 For example,

 The process of inserting bosons/photons into a linear optical interferometer and sampling from the output states is known as boson sampling.
-The best known algorithm for calculating the permanent is Ryser's formula and has a complexity of $O(2^{n} n)$ for an $n \times n$ matrix.
-As this is a \#P-hard problem classically~\cite{VALIANT1979189}, simulating the output distribution of boson sampling affords a quantum advantage~\cite{10.1145/1993636.1993682,10.1137/1.9781611975031.10}.
+As calculating the permanent is a \#P-hard problem classically, then simulating the output distribution of boson sampling affords a quantum advantage~\cite{10.1145/1993636.1993682}.
 On the other hand, the determinant can be calculated efficiently using an algorithm such as LU decomposition which has a complexity of $O(n^3)$ for an $n \times n$ matrix, hence simulation of fermions is classically efficient.
 This determinant is sometimes called the Slater determinant.